The Goodness of Milk and Tips for Optimum Benefits

 Some milk brands claim to have extra-high calcium content, but the body may not absorb the calcium as effectively as advertised.
 Choosing plain milk is often a better option, as effective calcium supplementation relies on the right balance between calcium and phosphorus.
 Without enough phosphorus, the body may pull calcium from the bones, leading to accelerated bone loss.

-Fresh Milk or Milk Powder
+Fresh Milk, ESL Milk, or Milk Powder

 Precautions